securitysavage/savageCTI/README.md

 ## Notes

-You must sign up for a Shodan account to get an API key.
+You must sign up for a Shodan user account to get an API key.

 Twitter: [@securitysavage](https://twitter.com/securitysavage)